Cloudways-Promo-Code/.github/profile/README.md

 ### How to Verify Codes Yourself (The Only Reliable Method)
 Instead of trusting "verified today" claims, use this three-step verification process during your own checkout:

-1. **Pre-check:** Visit Cloudways' official promo page before signup to see currently active offers with countdown timers
+1. **Pre-check:** Visit Cloudways' official promo page before signup to see currently active offers
 2. **Checkout test:** During payment setup:
    - Enter the code in the promo field
    - **Do not complete payment yet**